-The Lifeline Program provides support for discounts on broadband and voice services to eligible lowincome households ("Lifeline").
-USAC uses its centralized application system, the Lifeline National Eligibility Verifier ("National Verifier"), to verify consumer eligibility through proof of income or the consumer's participation in a qualifying federal benefit program, such as Medicaid, the Supplemental Nutritional Assistance Program ("SNAP"), Federal Public Housing Assistance, or Veterans and Survivors Pension Benefit.
-USAC focuses on metrics and data analytics for Lifeline improvement, and provides outreach efforts to eligible households to increase participation in and the effectiveness of Lifeline.
-USAC also works to ensure program integrity by supporting the needs of Lifeline stakeholders, reducing program inefficiencies, and combating waste, fraud, and abuse.
+The Lifeline Program provides support for discounts on broadband and voice services to eligible low-income households ("Lifeline").
+USAC uses its centralized application system, the Lifeline National Eligibility Verifier ("National Verifier"), to verify consumer eligibility through proof of income or the consumer's participation in a qualifying federal benefits program, such as Medicaid, the Supplemental Nutritional Assistance Program ("SNAP"), Federal Public Housing Assistance, or Veterans and Survivors Pension Benefit.
+The Affordable Connectivity Program is an FCC benefit program that helps households afford the broadband they need for work, school, healthcare, and more.
+The benefit provides a discount of up to \$30 per month toward internet service for eligible households and up to \$75 per month for households on qualifying Tribal lands.
+Eligible households can also receive a one-time discount of up to \$100 to purchase a laptop, desktop computer, or tablet from participating providers if they contribute more than \$10 and less than \$50 toward the purchase price.
 USAC reviews processes regularly to increase compliance, identify avenues for operational improvements, and refine program controls, such as audit processes.